Garden Maintenance by Vetted & Insured Local Gardeners

 What does a gardener do?

-Gardeners look after the soft side of outdoor space — lawns, hedges, borders, planting, pruning, and seasonal tidies.
-Different gardeners offer different service levels.
-Maintenance gardeners visit weekly, fortnightly, or monthly to mow, weed, edge, and tidy — keeping the garden in good shape without the homeowner doing the work.
-Project gardeners take on bigger one-off jobs — hedge reduction, bed reshaping, planting schemes, lawn renovation.
+Gardeners look after the soft side of your outdoor space — lawns, hedges, borders, planting, pruning, and seasonal tidies.
+Different gardeners offer different service levels, so it helps to know which you need.
+Maintenance gardeners visit weekly, fortnightly, or monthly to mow, weed, edge, and tidy — ongoing garden maintenance that keeps everything in good shape without the homeowner doing the work.
+Project gardeners take on bigger one-off jobs — hedge reduction, bed reshaping, planting schemes, and lawn renovation.
 Garden designers (covered separately) handle full design.

-Ireland gardening is seasonal: heavy work in spring (cut-back, mulching, planting), regular maintenance through summer (mowing, watering in dry spells, deadheading), autumn tidies (leaf clearing, plant cutbacks, winter prep), and quieter winter (occasional pruning, structural work).
-Most maintenance gardeners cover a 4–6 mile radius and have set days for set neighbourhoods.
-Established gardeners often have full books and a waiting list, so booking ahead matters for new clients.
+Gardening in Ireland is seasonal.
+Spring brings the heavy work — cutting back, mulching, and planting.
+Summer is regular maintenance: mowing, watering in dry spells, and deadheading.
+Autumn means tidies — leaf clearing, plant cutbacks, and winter prep — while winter is quieter, with occasional pruning and structural work.
+Most maintenance gardeners cover a 4–6 mile radius and keep set days for set neighbourhoods, and established gardeners often have full books and a waiting list.
+If you're after regular garden maintenance, booking ahead matters — good local gardeners fill their schedules quickly, especially for new clients hoping to start in the growing season.

 Common gardener services